 As every sorcerer knows, sorcery is a talent, and these are things that were developed for a special talent.

-If the Crystal Sage is simply an old man, then this “old” pact with Farron was made within his lifetime, only half a century ago at most.
-This date lines up well within the Undead Legion’s full history, which can only date back to about a century ago at most if its mausoleum over the Catacombs of Carthus is any indication.
+Considering all of this came with the duty of guaranteeing passage for the Road of Sacrifices, the elder’s “old” pact with Farron was only decades ago at most.
+Indeed, the Undead Legion’s full history can only date as far back as with the last century if its mausoleum built atop Carthus is any indication.
 The timing would also partially explain why all the Abyss Watchers we face as Lords of Cinder are warriors.
-The Elder was only recruited relatively late in Farron’s history, so all of the Legion’s veterans were swordsmen with relatively few sorcerers joining as new recruits over the ensuing years, most still likely electing to remain isolated in their academy for continued research.
-Even after they gathered a healthy amount of new Undead acolytes in training, Heysel was probably among the last generations of sorcerers before Farron’s total collapse.
+The Elder was only recruited relatively late in Farron’s history, so all of the Legion’s veterans were swordsmen with relatively few sorcerers joining up over the ensuing years.
+Even after they gathered a healthy amount of new prospective recruits, Heysel was probably among the last generation before Farron’s total collapse.

 Fall to Cinder